 Harry Vold Rodeo Company

-Chuck Swisher hails from Dover, Oklahoma and has been fighting bulls for nine years.
+Chuck Swisher hails from Dover, Oklahoma and has been fighting bulls for ten years.
 His resume includes accolades such as 2011 National Finals Rodeo Bucking Stock Sale Champion Bullfighter, 2012 NTSF Miller Lite Bull Blow Out Protection Bullfight MVP and Champion, First Annual Fight For Life Lori Webster Freestyle Bullfight Champion, 2013 Dusty Tuckness Invitational Freestyle Bullfight Champion, in addition to working the 2013 Prairie Circuit Finals.

 Pikes Peak Rangerettes